semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-deployment.md

 ### 4.7.4 The Rollback Pipeline

 Fortunately, Kubernetes and CI/CD make an exceptional team when it comes to recovering from errors.
-Our project includes a rollback pipeline.

 Let’s say that we don’t like how the canary performs or, even worse, the functional tests at the end of the canary deployment pipeline fails.
 In that case, wouldn’t be great to have the system go back to the previous state automatically?
 What about being able to undo the change with a click of a button?
 This is exactly what we are going to create in this step, a rollback pipeline\[12\].

 Open the Workflow Builder once more and go to the end of the canary pipeline.
 Create a new promotion branching out of it, check the **Enable automatic promotion** box, and set this condition: